sombriks/enterprise-kotlin-handbook/docs/0012-project-setup-with-maven-and-gradle.md

 They are useful because the gradle or maven setup on local machine can be tricky so it's a welcome way to work with those kind of projects.

-In [gradle example][0327] you might already noticed the wrapper script: it's the [gradlew][0329] (or `gradlew.bat` if you're on windows) file.
+In [gradle example][0327] you might already notice the wrapper script: it's the [gradlew][0329] (or `gradlew.bat` if you're on windows) file.

-When it does not exists, there is a [gradle task to create the wrapper][0330].
+When it does not exist, there is a [gradle task to create the wrapper][0330].

 [Maven has its own task as well][0331].

-So, when you have  wrapper properly configured, instead of do:
+So, when you have the wrapper properly configured, instead of do:

 ```bash
 gradle build